claire-d-b/dslr/README.md

 Comparing houses' 1st quartile, we notice that 25% of students in Slytherin have a score under ~ -35000, which is low compared to other houses.
 The median of the Slytherin house is negative as compared with other houses' medians which are positive.
-Gryffindor shows a median that is significantly lower then that of Hufflepuff and Ravenclaw.
+Gryffindor shows a median that is significantly lower then that of Hufflepuff and Ravenclaw, despite 75% of students in this house have very high scores.
+The minimum score of Hufflepuff is lower than that of Ravenclaw, and more significantly of that of Slytherin and Gryffindor.
+The maximum score of Hufflepuff is also the highest.
-The 4 houses' standard deviation is relatively equal, unveiling a comparable deviation of scores from the mean for each house.
+The standard deviation of Gryffindor and Slytherin is relatively equal, unveiling a comparable and relatively weak deviation of scores from the mean for each house, whereas the dispertion of scores in Ravenclaw and Hufflepuff is higher, as the minimum and maximum scores values tend to show.

 # 2nd program: histogram